 Sorkin’s polysyllabic, allegro screenplay is uncommonly memorable, showy and smart but still delightful.
 The witty banter is off the charts as clauses and phrases build on top of each other like verbal architecture.
 It’s also even-keeled in its politics, giving no easy answers on the hyper-rigid Marines culture.

-It’s possible that Tom Cruise’s longevity as a movie star, particularly in action-adventure pictures, has made it easy to forget just how electric and dynamic he can be in talky dramas like this.
+It’s possible that Tom Cruise’s longevity as a movie star in action-adventure pictures, has made it easy to forget just how electric and dynamic he can be in talky dramas like this.
 He commands the camera and makes fireworks with every other actor, muscling the film back to watchability whenever the previously-mentioned clunkiness starts to threaten the movie’s momentum.

 The film’s legendary courtroom scenes, particularly when Jack Nicholson and Cruise verbally spar, are worthy of the reputation, a breathless fifteen minutes of swaggering and posturing and cathartic gotcha-payoffs.
 There’s maybe a bit too much shouting, but that’s part of the fun.